 |Year||Export (mln eur)||Import (mln eur)|

-According to the Bank of Estonia, as of September 30, 2016, Iraqi investors had invested 652 000 euros in Estonia (sectors: manufacturing, real estate activities, administrative and support service activities, education, arts, entertainment and recreation).
+According to the Bank of Estonia, as of March 31, 2018, Iraqi investors had invested 672 000 euros in Estonia (sectors: real estate activities, education, arts, entertainment).
 The volume of Estonian investments in Iraq has not been published, Estonian investors have invested to the information and communication sector.

 The mission of the Estonian Defence Forces and military aid in Iraq